 Yet the Barca board continued to admire Pellegrini's progress with Malaga and when Tito was forced to take time off for further treatment following a relapse late in 2012 and early in 2013, the Chilean was one of the names in the frame as a possible successor if the Catalan coach couldn't contiinue at Camp Nou.

-By that point, however, the Chilean was in advanced negotiations with Manchester City and, in any case, Barca were unable to make any promises about an appointment.
+By that point, however, the Chilean was in advanced negotiations with Manchester City and, in any case, Barca was unable to make any promises about an appointment.
 If Tito was willing, fit and healthy, he stayed.

 "There was defininte interest in Pellegrini," a source close to the Catalan club told Goal.
 "Tito had taken time out and nobody knew if he would be able to continue beyond the summer, but in the end he insisted that he wanted to stay and the club respected that."